 Discover Why 900 ACE Is Best Engine For Touring…

 I put my buds on either of a Ski-Doo Renegade or a Ski-Doo MXZ, each powered by BRP’s 900 ACE in Sport Mode.
-Each rode for at least half an hour in real life trail conditions during a Snow Goer Canada tour where higher-powered sleds set the pace.
+Each rode for at least half an hour in real life trail conditions where higher-powered sleds set the pace.
 The 900 ACE impressed everyone by staying right with the pack.
 Afterwards, the prevailing sentiment was that riding a 900 ACE all day would be no problem at all.

 Rotax 900 ACE Product Review – More Than Enough Power for Most Riders

 Throughout my touring, my 900 ACE never under-performed, ran out of power or disappointed me anywhere through the entire power band.
 To check top speed, I had it to the bar on a long, flat rail-trail.
-My fully loaded, long track Renegade topped out at 137 km/h – the shorter track MXZ with a lighter load made it to 140.
-I don’t know about you, but I simply never ride that fast, so why would I need more power than the 900 ACE delivers?
+My fully loaded, long track Renegade topped out at 137 km/h.
+Meanwhile, the shorter track MXZ with a lighter load made it to 140.
+I don’t know about you, but I simply never ride that fast.
+So why would I need more power than the 900 ACE delivers?

 Rotax 900 ACE Product Review – Exceptional Gas Mileage